ellenhp/bambu-farm/README.md

 ## Any caveats?

-Be aware that once you install *any* networking plugin, Bambu Studio will assume that you've installed *theirs* and will "upgrade" it by replacing it with their proprietary version without your consent.
+Be aware that once you install *any* networking plugin, Bambu Studio will assume that you've installed *theirs* and will "upgrade" it whenever you install a new version of Bambu Studio by replacing it with their proprietary version without your consent.
 I plan on opening a bug against them for that.

 ## Licensing information